Levi Bachmeier

-Levi Bachmeier is the designated North Dakota Superintendent of Public Instruction, a position he will hold after being appointed by Governor Kelly Armstrong to the fill the vacancy caused by Kirsten Baesler's federal appointment, which she has yet to be sworn in.
+Levi Bachmeier is the North Dakota Superintendent of Public Instruction, a position he has held since November 24, 2025, after being appointed by Governor Kelly Armstrong to the fill the vacancy caused by Kirsten Baesler's federal appointment.

 Education & career

 A native of West Fargo, North Dakota, Bachmeier received his bachelor's degree in social studies education from Concordia College in 2014.
 Bachmeier then taught at the Pine Ridge Indian Reservation in South Dakota for two years before becoming the Director of Advance and Operations for Doug Burgum's 2016 gubernatorial campaign and later becoming an education policy advisor for Governor Burgum.

 In 2019, Bachmeier was hired as the Business Manager for the West Fargo Public Schools district, a position he held till becoming superintendent.
 In 2024, Bachmeier was selected by Burgum to be on the State Board of Public School Education.
 And the following year, Bachmeier was one of two selected by newly elected governor Kelly Armstrong to be on the North Dakota State Board of Higher Education.